You don’t need me to tell you that the past couple of years have been.. different.

 Describe a day in this life, in detail.

 Once you take away the expensive toys, what most people dream of is time and space.
 To take care of themselves.
 To connect with loved ones.
 To be more creative.
 To contribute.
 A place of their own to live.
-A studio, study or workshop where they have everything they need to do the projects they want.
+A studio, study or workshop where they have everything they need to complete the projects they want.

 Now comes the fun bit.